jfgreen/jfgreen.uk/content/why-data-engineering.md

 ### Distilling Data & Enabling Decision Making

 The goal of this post was to share with you why I think data engineering is a pretty exciting discipline.
-But, truth be told, as I started writing I had a minor identity crisis around what exactly my role as a data engineer should entail.
-So first let's explore some definitions.
+And that remains the case.
+But, truth be told, as I started writing I had a minor identity crisis as to what exactly my role as a data engineer should entail.
+So I had a go at exploring some definitions.

 Data engineers are variously described as being responsible for: